 Note: None of this is implemented.

-A closure is a function that preserves its state from one invocation to the next.
-The closure's logic accesses its state using bound closure variables.
+A closure may be viewed as a function that preserves its state from one invocation to the next.
+Because closures preserve their state, they are useful for:

 - Iterators, which retrieve a sequence of values one-at-a-time from a defined collection.